 - Bistable organic electrochemical transistors: enthalpy vs. entropy; Nature Communications (2024)

-And here are some books that shaped my thinking.
+And here are some books and essays/papers that shaped my thinking.